iotaledger/serialization.ixi/readme.md

 ```

 Using `publish(...)` will publish a Bundle containing one single StructuredDataFragment and nothing more.
-It can be handy in some cases, but in general, a StructuredDataFragment can be included in an arbitrary Bundle
+It can be handy in some cases, but in general: a StructuredDataFragment can be included in an arbitrary Bundle
 with other transactions.

 Crafting a complete arbitrary Bundle is not in the scope of this ixi, but it provide a simple API to craft a